kylephillips/wp-nested-pages/readme.txt

 Click the “Default link in the page subnav, or on the Nested Pages screen.
 This item may be optionally hidden under the Nested Pages settings.

 = How do I save the order I create? =
 Post sorting and nesting is saved in the background after changes are made to the structure.
+If the "manual page order" option is enabled in the plugin options, you'll need to click the "Sync Order" button at the top of the page to save.

 = How do I edit in bulk? =
 Bulk quick edits are not currently supported by Nested Pages.
 To edit in bulk, click on the "Default" link to use the native interface.